Winter Yurt Camping Adventure!

 The circular shape of yurts makes them capable of resisting winds from any direction.
 Only the door of the yurt is vulnerable, and yurt doors are very strong and modern.
 Often made of a wooden frame, and sometimes the door itself is made of wood, as opposed to a flap opening in the felt.
 This strengthens the door, and the yurt, against the mighty winds of the steppe.
 The sloping shape of the roof also means strong winds are less likely to tear off roof beams.

 Mongolian nomads historically moved three to four times a year.
-Not only did yurts make this easy by being so quick to set up, they were usually made of skins or felt and therefore very light.
+Not only did yurts make this easy by being so quick to set up, but they were also usually made of skins or felt and therefore very light.
 Large family yurts could be completely taken down in an hour and hauled on two or three pack animals, such as horses, camels, or yaks.
 Farther west, in what is now Afghanistan and Pakistan, nomads used donkeys as pack animals.